Skip to Top Main Navigation Skip to Left Navigation Skip to Content Area Skip to Footer

 The good news is that you can get details for free by asking for a report.

 What’s the report?
 It’s the Comprehensive Loss Underwriting Exchange or CLUE report.
 It shows claims filed for homes and cars for the past seven years.
-Insurance companies are supposed to report information based on filed claims, including:
+Most insurance companies report information based on filed claims, including:

 • Date of loss.